ehrpg/qstar/docs/equipment/util-misc.md

 ## Item uses

 Item's can usually be used indefinitely.
 The only exceptions are items that list **Uses** in their stats.
 This stat lists how often the item can be used.
-The item's description states how the item can be refilled.
 If its **Uses** reaches 0, it cannot be used anymore until refilled.
+Refilling costs half the item's price, unless otherwise noted in the item's description.

 ## Utility Items